Expressions & Formulas

 • Insert Operator — Lists comparison, logical, and arithmetic operators.

-• Column autocomplete — Suggests column names as you type.
+• Autocomplete — Suggests columns and linked sheets by their labels as you type.

 • Real-time validation — Shows errors immediately.